froggey/Mezzano/doc/internals/file-system.md

     mezzano.file-system:find-host (host-name &optional (errorp t)) => host

 maps a host name to a host object.
-There must be a mapping for each file system.
 This mapping is used for converting name strings to/from pathname objects.
 This allows the syntax of the name string to be host dependent.
-For example, the "REMOTE" host uses Unix style name
-strings: "REMOTE:/home/tom/abc.lisp" while the "LOCAL" host uses LispM style name strings: "LOCAL:>home>tom>abc.lisp".
+For example, the "REMOTE" host uses Unix style name strings: "REMOTE:/home/tom/abc.lisp" while the "LOCAL" host uses LispM style name strings: "LOCAL:>home>tom>abc.lisp".

 For a file system that resides on a local disk or disk partition, the host object must have a block device object so that read and write